dotpy3/libloragw-benchmarks/README.md

 * Starting retrieving uplinks for 2 minutes: we're counting the number of *cycles*, with 1 cycle = 10 uplink retrievals.
 * The score of a test is the number of cycles executed over a course of two minutes.

 We went for this setup because the tests were made in an environment where LoRa packets were emitted by a node, every ~5-10 seconds - going for 2 minutes would give us the right balance.
+The *cycles* system is to reduce the overhead of checking time/channel for every `lgw_receive` call.

 |Setup|Score|
 |-------|-------|